Cyclic Vision-Language Manipulator: Towards Reliable and Fine-Grained Image Interpretation for Automated Report Generation: Experiments

 \section{Experiments}

-In this section, we first outline the experimental settings, followed by the presentation of results, which include the effectiveness of CVLA, comparisons of explanation performance, and ablation studies to assess CVLA's effectiveness and explanation capability.
+In this section, we first outline the experimental settings, followed by the presentation of results.
+These results include the effectiveness of CVLM in explaining report contents, comparisons of explanation approaches, and ablation studies.